lowleveldesign/diagnostics-kit/README.md

 ## The intended audience

 There are many monitoring services available on the market, thus you might be wondering why I wrote another one.
 My point was to create a monitoring solution for small and midsize .NET projects (mainly web, but performance monitoring of Windows services is supported), which is fast to setup and easily cusomizable by project developers.
-I tried to keep the source code consise and easy to read.
-The requirements list is also short: a web server (preferably IIS), storage for logs (works with: Elastic Search, MySql or SQL Server).
-You should have them already deployed in your infrastructure.
+I tried to keep the source code concise and easy to read.
+The requirements list is also short: a web server (preferably IIS), storage for logs (works with: Elastic Search, MySql or SQL Server) - you should have them already available in your infrastructure.

 ## How to get started?

 Download the components you need from [the release page](https://github.com/lowleveldesign/diagnostics-kit/releases) and read [the installation guide on wiki](https://github.com/lowleveldesign/diagnostics-kit/wiki/1.2.installation).
-Then, depending on your application type, read one of the logs collection guides:
+Then, depending on your application type, read the log collection guide:

 - [ASP.NET applications](https://github.com/lowleveldesign/diagnostics-kit/wiki/2.3.log-collection-aspnet)
 - [ASP.NET MVC applications](https://github.com/lowleveldesign/diagnostics-kit/wiki/2.4.log-collection-aspnet-mvc)